The equivalent medium for the elastic scattering by many small rigid bodies and applications: Abstract

 \section{Abstract}

-We deal with the elastic scattering by a large number $M$ of rigid bodies of arbitrary shapes with maximum radius $a,\; 0<a<<1$ with constant Lam\'e coefficients $\lambda$ and $\mu$.
-We show that, when these rigid bodies are distributed arbitrarily (not necessarily periodically) in a bounded region $\Omega$ of $\mathbb{R}^3$ where their number is $M:=M(a):=O(a^{-1})$ and the minimum distance between them is $d:=d(a)\approx a^{t}$ with $t$ in some appropriate range, as $a \rightarrow 0$, the generated far-field patterns approximate the far-field patterns generated by an equivalent (possibly variable) mass density.
-This mass density is described by two coefficients: one modeling the local distribution of the small bodies and the other one by their geometries.
-In particular, if the distributed bodies have a uniform spherical shape then the equivalent mass density is isotropic while for general shapes it might be anisotropic.
-In addition, we can distribute the small bodies in such a way that the equivalent mass density is negative.
-Finally, if the background density $\rho$ is variable in $\Omega$ and $\rho =1$ in $\mathbb{R}^3\setminus{\overline{\Omega}}$, then if we remove from $\Omega$ appropriately distributed small bodies then the equivalent density will be equal to unity in $\mathbb{R}^3$, i.e. the obstacle $\Omega$ characterized by $\rho$ is approximately cloaked.
+{ We deal with the elastic scattering by a large number $M$ of rigid bodies, $D_m:=\epsilon B_m+z_m$, of arbitrary shapes with $ 0<\epsilon<<1$ and with constant Lam\'e coefficients $\lambda$ and $\mu$.
+We show that, when these rigid bodies are distributed arbitrarily (not necessarily periodically) in a bounded region $\Omega$ of $\mathbb{R}^3$ where their number is $M:=M(\epsilon):=O(\epsilon^{-1})$ and the minimum distance between them is $d:=d(\epsilon)\approx \epsilon^{t}$ with $t$ in some appropriate range, as $\epsilon \rightarrow 0$, the generated far-field patterns approximate the far-field patterns generated by an equivalent medium given by $\omega^2\rho I_3-(K+1)\mathbf{C}_0 $ where $\rho$ is the density of the background medium (with $I_3$ as the unit matrix) and $(K+1)\mathbf{C}_0$ is the shifting (and possibly variable) coefficient.
+This shifting coefficient is described by the two coefficients $K$ and $\mathbf{C}_0$ (which have supports in $\overline{\Omega}$) modeling the local distribution of the small bodies and their geometries, respectively.
+In particular, if the distributed bodies have a uniform spherical shape then the equivalent medium is isotropic while for general shapes it might be anisotropic (i.e. $\mathbf{C}_0$ might be a matrix).
+In addition, if the background density $\rho$ is variable in $\Omega$ and $\rho =1$ in $\mathbb{R}^3\setminus{\overline{\Omega}}$, then if we remove from $\Omega$ appropriately distributed small bodies then the equivalent medium will be equal to $\omega^2 I_3$ in $\mathbb{R}^3$, i.e. the obstacle $\Omega$ characterized by $\rho$ is approximately cloaked at the given and fixed frequency $\omega$. } {Elastic wave scattering, Small-scatterers, Effective medium.} \\ 2000 Math Subject Classification: 35J08, 35Q61, 45Q05